Skip to content

 Make nourishing food a part of the curriculum

-As a service member, you’ll implement FoodCorps’ evidence-based strategies to help schools serve the needs of kids through food education and nourishing meals.
-There are two tracks for service members to serve in:
+As a FoodCorps AmeriCorps member, you’ll implement FoodCorps’ evidence-based strategies to help schools serve kids through food education and nourishing meals.
+There are two tracks for corps members:

-Food Education service members, who work alongside educators to provide kids with food education and culturally affirming experiences with food in the classroom and gardens.
+Food Education corps members, who work alongside educators to provide kids with food education and community-rooted experiences with food in classrooms and gardens.

-School Nutrition service members, who work with schools, service site organizations, and local communities to promote nourishing school food environments.
+School Nutrition corps members, who work with schools, partner organizations, and local communities to promote nourishing school food environments.

 Lead Hands-On Lessons

 You’ll teach students to grow, cook, and taste new foods, not only changing their preferences but potentially changing their lives by making healthy, delicious food central to their daily experience.
 You’ll collaborate with teachers on integrating hands-on food lessons into the curriculum, and you may help organize field trips to local farms or visits from chefs.
-And you’ll help kids learn about foods that are important to different cultures and communities.
+And you’ll help kids learn about foods that are important to local communities and traditions.

 Influence Nourishing School Meals